 Birth Injury Caused by Vacuum Extraction

-Serious birth injuries caused by a healthcare provider's misuse of vacuum extraction can impact your child's health for a lifetime.
-If you believe that your child was injured as a result of negligence during vacuum extraction, you may be able to seek compensation.
+If a healthcare provider improperly performs a vacuum extraction it can result in serious birth injuries that have the potential to impact a child’s health throughout their entire life.
+If you suspect that your child was injured as a result of negligence during vacuum extraction, you may be able to seek compensation for their injuries.
 Contact us today so that we can help.

 - Scalp and/or brain swelling/damage;